RAF West Raynham: Heritage

 Funds were raised to erect a permanent memorial to all who served at RAF West Raynham between 1939 and 1994.
-It depicts the station badge and the badeg of the Central Fighter Establishment (1944–1966) It was sited on an existing plinth which once held a Norfolk village type sign of the station badge.
+It depicts the station badge and the badge of the Central Fighter Establishment (1944–1966) It was sited on an existing plinth which once held a Norfolk village type sign of the station badge.
 This plinth was donated by Investec, the site owners and repaired by FW Properties of Norwich, who manage the site.

 It also has a representation of aircraft which flew from WR and associated squadrons.
-The aircraft represented are: The Bristol Blenheim, the first operational aircraft to fly from RAF West Raynham with No 101 Squadron; the Bristol Bloodhound and BAe Dynamics Rapier Missiles to represent air defence roles; the English Electric Canberra, the last operational aircraft to fly from RAF West Raynham.
-Finally, the Hawker Siddeley Kestrel, later the famous Harrier, was evaluated at WR in 1965, with a Tri-partite Squadron consisting of military test pilots from Great Britain, the United States and West Germany.
-One of these aircraft (XS695) can be viewed at the RAFM Cosford.
+The aircraft represented are: the Bristol Blenheim, the first operational aircraft to fly from RAF West Raynham with No 101 Squadron; the Bristol Bloodhound and BAe Dynamics Rapier missiles to represent air defence roles; the English Electric Canberra, the last operational aircraft to fly from RAF West Raynham.
+Finally, the Hawker Siddeley Kestrel, later developed as the famous Harrier jump-jet, was evaluated at WR in 1965, with a Tri-partite Squadron consisting of military test pilots from Great Britain, the United States and West Germany.
+One of the Kestrels (XS695) can be viewed at the RAFM Cosford.

-The Aircraft which flew with the Central Fighter Establishment and RAF West Raynham are represented by, The de Havilland Mosquito; the de Havilland Vampire; the Gloster Meteor; the Hawker Hunter and the Gloster Javelin.
+The aircraft which flew with the Central Fighter Establishment and RAF West Raynham are represented by the de Havilland Mosquito; the de Havilland Vampire; the Gloster Meteor; the Hawker Hunter and the Gloster Javelin.
 In addition, Fleet Air Arm Squadrons 746 and 787 served alongside CFE.
-Between them, they flew over 35 types of aircraft.
+Between them they flew over 35 types of aircraft.

 The Memorial was unveiled by Air Vice Marshal Les Phipps, Wing Commander Don Webb DFM and Mr Kenny Freeman on 27 September 2014.

-Television location
+Television and film

 Following closure RAF West Raynham was used as the location venue for the two part miniseries, Over Here.
 The series was filmed at the station in 1996, starring Martin Clunes and Samuel West.

 In 2009, Channel 4 used the former base as a location for a documentary on the contribution of Polish fighter pilots in the Second World War.
 West Raynham stood in for both RAF Northolt and RAF Uxbridge, with Air Cadets from Watton being employed in the filming.

 Between 9–15 January 2010, RAF West Raynham featured on the LivingTV series Most Haunted Live in a series called "The Silent Town".
 Shooting took place at a variety of locations on the base, including Hangars 3 and 4, the control towers, Guard Room, Station Headquarters, Sergeant's Mess, Officer's Mess, hospital and chapel, employing a crew of 120 people at the closed base.
 North American Harvard trainer aircraft 1747, from Duxford, was displayed in the Hangar 4 studio set for the duration of the shoot, becoming the first aircraft to officially use the airfield since closure.

+The 2023 short film The Shepherd starring John Travolta used the airfield as a setting.